Cityscape

 The windows in my interiors became more and more prominent until I got interested in exploring what they

 framed.
-I gerry-rigged an easel and
+I jerry-rigged an easel and

 set out, walking until something